Project 1 - Setting up ROS1 and TurtleSim

 Your node should do the following:

-- Accept a command-line argument specifying the name of the turtle it should control.
+- Accept a command line argument specifying the name of the turtle it should control.

-- For example, running
+- i.e., running

 rosrun lab3_turtlesim turtle_controller turtle1